Pyoverdine: Structure

 The dihydroxyquinoline core is composed of (1S)-5-amino-2,3-dihydro- 8,9-dihydroxy-1H-pyrimido[1,2-a]quinoline-1-carboxylic acid.
 This portion of the molecule is invariant amongst all observed pyoverdine molecules.

-The core is modified by the addition of an amino acid chain of pyoverdine is composed of 6-14 amino acids.
+The core is modified by the addition of an amino acid chain composed of 6-14 amino acids.
 The chain of amino acids is built onto the chromophore core, and is synthesized via non-ribosomal peptide synthesis.
 As is common for non-ribsosomally synthesized peptides, pyoverdine frequently includes D-form amino acids and non-standard amino acids, such as N-5-formyl-N-5-hydroxyornithine.
 The peptide chain may also be partially (or completely) cyclized.
 This peptide chain provides the other four aspects of the hexadentate interaction, usually through hydroxamate and/or hydroxycarboxylate groups.
 This portion of the molecule is also crucial for interaction with the ferripyoverdine receptor (FpvA) that allows ferripyoverdine to be imported into the cell.
 The peptide chain produced by a given strain of Pseudomonas is currently thought to be invariant.

 Little is known about the particular function or importance of the ketoacid side chain, but it is well known that pyoverdine molecules with different ketoacids (congeners) co-exist.
 Ketoacids that have been observed include succinate/succinamide, glutamate, glutarate, malate/malamide, and α-ketoglutarate.